-A blackout drunk, surprisingly isn’t one who passes out while they’re drunk.
+A blackout drunk surprisingly isn’t one who passes out while they’re drunk.
 They may fall, slur their speech, make poor choices, or, worst of all, get arrested.
 Embarrassing, isn’t it?
-But they may not blackout.
+But they may not appear blackout.
 So what is it?
 For those who have been there, this blog will help you avoid repeating the experience and shaming yourself another night.

 Understanding Alcohol-Induced Blackout